ArmoniAtherton/Learning-JavaScript/Interactive Screen Saver/README.md

-# Learning-JavaScript
-Learning on how to use work with JavaScript.
 ### Learning Goals
 * Learning the key concepts and ideas of working with HTML, CSS and JavaScript.
 * Learning the key concepts and ideas of working with HTML, CSS and JavaScript.